Viasat Internet dealer Fernando Miquilarena learned long ago to look forward, and not back. Viasat is a vital part of the future he envisions.

 “I feel now that as Viasat grows, I’m going to grow at the same time,” he said.

 And that enables Miquilarena to support not only his two American-born children, but his 68-year-old father – the one member of the family still in Venezuela.
-The brothers send money each month to help him stay afloat in the economically ravaged society.
+The brothers send money each month to help him stay afloat in the economically challenged society.

 The contrast between life in his home country and the United States may make Miquilarena sad, but it’s also a constant reminder of the opportunity he’s had to change his situation.